bryanluby/ConferenceNotes/2015-06-AltConf.md

 - we are here to learn
 - don't compare, learn from others

-## Making users smile, laugh, and cry
+## Making users smile laugh and cry

 By *Maxim Cramer*